The Role of the Amicus in Divorce

 If you are going to meet with a amicus, there are certain steps that you should take to ensure that the meeting proceeds as smoothly as possible:

-- You may decide to have your attorney attend the meeting.
+- You may decide to have your lawyer attend the meeting.
 Usually your lawyer is not present, though it is a good idea that your lawyer visit with the amicus prior to your meeting to help the amicus understand your position.

 - Be Mindful of What You Say.
 Nothing said to a amicus is confidential and any information shared may be relayed to the court and with other parties.
 Having said that, you can ask the Amicus to keep some of your comments confidential.
 While not bound by confidentiality, the amicus will usually honor your request.